 If you are going to select a niche, I strongly recommend that you investigate that sector’s financials first.
 And keep a watch on them.

 You may think you’re making a safe choice with something that seems evergreen like parenting, fashion, or journalism.
 But pay close attention to where those “safe” niches get the majority of their revenue.

 What To Do Instead

 Overall, I believe it’s too risky for freelancers to choose a niche.
 And, it’s an unnecessary risk.

 Develop a specialty, an area where you build your knowledge and devote 60%, 70%, or 80% of your focus.
 You can develop a reputation and command a premium for it.

 But devote the remaining 20% to 40% of your work to one or more areas that aren’t directly linked to that niche.

-You don’t have to publicize this other work on your resume, website, or in your portfolio if you don’t want to.
-But if the market ever tightens for your specialty, you’ll have this other experience, the income, and hopefully some solid contacts that allow you to ramp-up production in your backup field until your specialty market recovers.
+You don’t have to publicize this other work on your resume, website or in your portfolio if you don’t want to.
+But if the market ever tightens for your niche, you’ll have this other experience, the income and hopefully some solid contacts that allow you to ramp-up production in your backup field until your niche market recovers.